Relating Wigner's Friend Scenarios to Nonclassical Causal Compatibility, Monogamy Relations, and Fine Tuning: LF no-go theorem as a nonclassical causal marginal problem

-In light of this theory-independent constraint, we say that a probability distribution $P$ is \emph{$d$-sep-compatible} with a DAG $\cal G$ if $P$ exhibits all of the conditional independence relations coming from the $d$-separation relations among observed nodes of $\cal G$, and we call any causal model whose probability distribution and causal structure are $d$-sep-compatible a \emph{$d$-sep causal model}.
-Note that GPT causal models cannot explain every distribution which is merely compatible in this more relaxed sense.
-On the other hand, we have been made aware that quasi-probabilistic~\cite{privateMarc} causal models---wherein the real number assigning the (quasi)probability of a particular latent valuation need not lie between zero and one--- on a DAG $\cal G$ can give rise to distributions that are not GPT-compatible with $\cal G$.\footnote{The example provided to us is that, with quasi-probabilistic theories, it is possible to achieve perfect correlation between the three variables of the so-called triangle scenario~\cite{privateMarc}.
-Such perfect correlation cannot be realized by GPTs in that scenario.} Therefore, one can think of causal prescriptions that go beyond GPTs, and are nevertheless included in our $d$-sep causal modeling framework.
+In light of this, we say that a probability distribution $P$ is \emph{$d$-sep-compatible} with a DAG $\cal G$ if $P$ exhibits all of the conditional independence relations coming from the $d$-separation relations among observed nodes of $\cal G$, and we define: \begin{definition}[$d$-sep causal model] Any causal model whose probability distribution and causal structure are $d$-sep-compatible is a \emph{$d$-sep causal model}. \end{definition} It has been shown that GPT causal models cannot always explain every distribution which is merely $d$-sep-compatible with a causal structure~\cite{hensonTheoryindependent2014}; that is, for certain causal structures, there exists probability distributions that are $d$-sep-compatible but are nevertheless not GPT-compatible.
+We have been made aware that quasiprobabilistic causal models---wherein the real number assigning the (quasi)probability of a particular latent valuation need not lie between zero and one\footnote{A quasiprobabilistic model is slightly more general than a GPT causal model, since in a GPT every possible complete circuit one can consider must be a valid probability, while in a quasiprobabilistic model one need only demand that the specific circuits in the model generate valid probabilities over the observed nodes.}---on a DAG $\cal G$ can give rise to distributions that are not GPT-compatible with $\cal G$.\footnote{The example provided to us is that, with quasiprobabilistic theories, it is possible to achieve perfect correlation between the three variables of the so-called triangle scenario~\cite{privateMarc}.
+Such perfect correlation cannot be realized by GPTs in that scenario.} Therefore, there exist theory prescriptions that go beyond GPTs and are nevertheless included in our $d$-sep causal modeling framework.
 For reference, $d$-sep causal models coincide with the so-called Ordinary Markov models~\cite{shpitserIntroduction2014}, and the set of probability distributions $d$-sep-compatible with an acyclic causal structure is the set ${\cal I}$ defined in Ref.~\cite{hensonTheoryindependent2014}.

-We postpone to Sec.~\ref{sec_cyc} the introduction of an extension of $d$-sep causal models, encompassing a wide class of cyclic causal models, namely, those adhering to a generalisation of the $d$-separation rule.
-Importantly, all the findings, including the ones prior to Sec.~\ref{sec_nft} , remain valid in that extended framework.
+We postpone to Sec.~\ref{sec_cyc} the introduction of an extension of $d$-sep causal models, encompassing a wide class of cyclic causal models, namely, those adhering to a generalization of the $d$-separation rule.
+Importantly, all our findings, including the ones prior to Sec.~\ref{sec_nft} remain valid in that extended framework.

+We emphasize again that the assumption of \AOE\ is embedded in all the causal modeling frameworks we consider in this paper.